DataONEorg/ca/README.md

 ## Use

-Three shell scripts are included to assist with certificate management:
+Four shell scripts are included to assist with certificate management:

 `ca`: This is the main script for creating and revoking certificates.

 `cert_status`: This script reports the status for a single certificate or all certificates in an environment.

-`publish_cert`: Provides a convenient mechanism for packaging a certificate and key and placing them in a secure location for download by an authenticated user.
+`publish_cert` and `publish_cert_orcid`: Provide a convenient mechanism for packaging a certificate and key, and placing them in a secure location for download by an authenticated user.

 The `publish_crl` script (for publishing the certificate revocation list to the CRL servers) has been move to the `SHA-1_ARCHIVE` directory.
 In practice no clients rely on the CRL -- see